-When you think of Washington, DC, what comes to mind?
-Probably the Washington Monument, standing tall in the sky, or the beautiful dome of the Capital building.
+When you are looking for things to do in Washington, DC, what comes to mind?
+Probably seeing the Washington Monument, standing tall in the sky, or the beautiful dome of the Capital building.
 Maybe you think about the loads of museums in the National Mall, or the memorials of Jefferson, Lincoln, and others who have served our country.
 Many people think that this is everything to do in DC, but us locals know there’s so much more to this vibrant city!

 Things to Do in DC Besides Museums and Monuments